 Ohmann acknowledged some Americans’ safety concerns about refugees.

-“I’ve always believed it’s really important to name the fear, and to see some facts that help place your fear in context,” she said.
+“I’ve always believed it’s really important to name the fear, and to see some facts that help place your fear in context,” she said.“I know that people are very worried about the vetting requirements of refugees.”

 She said part of Catholic Charities’ practice has been to help people understand the vetting process.